Superfund Research Program

+The SRP encourages data sharing across different medical disciplines, to help better understand the link between exposures and health.
+To support grantees with data sharing the SRP has run webinars, and launched a data set library that contains a repository of research conducted by other grantees.

 The SRP currently funds multi-project grants at sixteen institutions (Boston University School of Public Health, Brown University, Columbia University, Dartmouth College, Harvard School of Public Health, Massachusetts Institute of Technology, Michigan State University, Northeastern University, Oregon State University, University of Arizona, University of California, Berkeley, University of California, Davis, University of California, San Diego, University of Iowa, University of Kentucky, University of North Carolina at Chapel Hill, and the University of Washington).

-The SRP also funds individual research projects (R01s), small business innovation research, and small business technology transfer research.
+They currently fund more than twenty four separate university-based research centers using its annual budget.
+They also fund individual research projects, training education programs, and small business research projects.

 The 2008 budget request amount for the SRP was $50.198 million.